knope-dev/knope/docs/src/content/docs/recipes/customizing-changelogs.md

 You don't have to settle for the built-in changelog sections, there are a number of ways to customize generated changelogs.
-Each top-level heading on this page is a different way to customize; you can skip right to the most interesting one for you.
+Each top-level heading on this page is a different way to customize.
+You can skip right to the most interesting one for you.

-Before we get started, here is how a [version in a changelog](/reference/concepts/changelog#versions) looks by default:
+Before starting, here is how a [version in a changelog](/reference/concepts/changelog#versions) looks by default:

 ```markdown
 ## 2.0.0 (2023-10-31)